No risk yet to Schengen from Italy's coronavirus outbreak

 "Travel or trade restrictions are not recommended by the World Health Organisation (WHO) or the ECDC at the moment," said the EU crisis management commissioner, Janez Lenarčič,

-When discussing any type of measures, including especial borders controls, they must meet three conditions: be part of a coordinated approach, proportional and based on scientific advice and risk-assessment evidence, he said.
+When discussing any type of measures, including special borders controls, they must meet three conditions: be part of a coordinated approach, proportional and based on scientific advice and risk-assessment evidence, he said.

 French transport minister, Jean-Baptiste Djebbari, said that there was no need to close down transport border between France and Italy.